EDUCATION - HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Wiggly Worms

 Students will discover the world of worms with the story "Tunneling Earthworms;" they will learn what they eat, how they survive, and what environment they live in.
 A worm bin will be brought into the classroom so participants can have a hands-on experience with the worms and investigate why the underground world is so important to us.
 30-40 min.
+Upon request only, a Madagascar hissing cockroach may also be brought for a more general "Creepy Crawlies" program.

-Wildlife CSI *NEW*
+Wildlife CSI

 Uh-oh!
 There's been a murder!
 Students will need to put their detective hats on to figure out who killed the Eastern Cottontail Rabbit.
 Using clues from the crime scene and an eye witness, along with interviewing the animal suspects, can your students figure out whodunnit?
 40-50 min.